docker/docs/desktop/extensions-sdk/index.md

 ## How to use the resources in this section

 The documentation is structured  so that it matches the steps you need to take when creating your extension.
-There are three parts to creating a Docker Extension: Build the foundations, align the design to fit with Docker, and then publish your extension.
+There are two main parts to creating a Docker Extension; Build the foundations and then publish your extension.

 ### Part one: Build the foundations